Restrictor plate: Reason for restrictor plates

 NASCAR used restrictor plates first in 1970 as part of a phased transition from the 7 litre era to the 6 litre era engine that would be in effect at the end of the 1973 season.
 Following testing and input from drivers such as David Pearson, Bobby Isaac, and Bobby Allison, NASCAR mandated the use of a restrictor plate for the big block seven-litre engines.
-Small block engines, in the 358 cubic inch range (which is still used today in NASCAR), were exempt from the plates; the first car to race with a small block engine was Dick Brooks at the 1971 Daytona 500, where he ran a 1969 Dodge Daytona with a five-litre engine (to be exact, 305 CID).
+Small block engines, in the 358 cubic inch range (which is still used today in NASCAR), were exempt from the plates; the first car to race with a small block engine was Dick Brooks at the 1971 Daytona 500, where he ran a 1969 Dodge Charger Daytona with a five-litre engine (to be exact, 305 CID).
 The transition period lasted until 1974, when the current 358 cubic inch (5870cc) limit was imposed.
 As the early 1970s use of restrictor plates was considered a transitional process, and as not every car used restrictor plates, this is not what most fans call "restrictor plate racing".
 This is similar to the 2006 Formula One season, where teams using V10 engines were run with air restrictors and rev limiters while teams running V8 engines were not.

 The second use came following the crash of Bobby Allison at the 1987 Winston 500 at Talladega Superspeedway.
 Allison's Buick LeSabre blew a tire going into the tri-oval at 200 mi/h, spun around and became airborne, flying tail-first into the catch fencing.
 While the car did not enter the grandstands it tore down nearly 100 feet of fencing and flying debris injured several spectators.
 After a summer where the two subsequent superspeedway races were run with smaller carburetors (390 cubic feet per minute (cfm) instead of 830 cfm) proved to be inadequate to sufficiently slow the cars, NASCAR imposed restrictor plates again, this time at the two fastest circuits, both superspeedways: Daytona for all NASCAR-sanctioned races and Talladega for Cup races.
 The Automobile Racing Club of America also enforced restrictor plates at their events at the two tracks.
 In 1992, when the Busch Grand National series began racing at Talladega, the plates were implemented, in keeping with their use at Daytona.

 NASCAR's concerns with speeds because of power-to-weight ratios result in restrictor plates at other tracks.
 The Goody's Dash Series (known now as the ISCARS series with its new ownership) used restrictor plates at Bristol during at least the last years of the series' existence when the cars were using six-cylinder engines (compared to the traditional four cylinder engines), in addition to their Daytona races.